 Whether it's world class shopping, diverse world cuisine or a host of historical and modern attractions you seek, you'll find it all in this dynamic and cosmopolitan city.

-Yet even those familiar with our capital's charms might be surprised to find out a few new things about the Big Smoke...
+Yet even those familiar with our capital's charms might be surprised to find out one of these strange and interesting facts about London...

 The best UK cities for history buffs